WA Climate Legislation Implementation

 The Clean Buildings Act, as our digest elaborates on, contains four main policies: a building performance standard, gas utility conservation standards, gas utility renewable natural gas requirements, and electric vehicle readiness in new buildings.
 NW Energy Coalition staff will engage in many of these rulemakings.
 Contact Amy Wheeless at email@example.com for any questions.

-- The law directs the Department of Commerce to develop building performance standards for large (> 50,000 square feet) existing commercial buildings by November 2020.
-A series of in-person meetings was held in November and December, and three more are scheduled in 2020.
-More information is on Commerce’s website, and interested parties can sign up on the right-hand side of the linked website for email updates.
+- The law directs the Department of Commerceto develop building performance standards for large (> 50,000 square feet) existing commercial buildings by November 2020.
+There are a few more comment periods and workshops remaining in early 2020, and there will be public hearings scheduled in late summer 2020.
+More information is on Commerce’s website, and interested parties can sign up on the right-hand side of the linked website for email updates, or review stakeholder comments.

-- The UTC will lead rulemaking associated with the gas conservation standards, but will likely not start this process until sometime in 2020.
+- The UTC will lead rulemaking associated with the gas conservation standards, but will not start this process until sometime later in 2020 or early 2021.

 - The UTC will also coordinate any process or needed rulemaking around the use of renewable natural gas.
-Docket U-190818 is open to have these discussions; an initial meeting was held October 29.
+Docket U-190818is open to have these discussions; an initial meeting was held October 29, 2019.

 Appliance Efficiency Standards (implementing HB 1444)

 The Department of Commerce is managing the rulemaking that will set 17 state efficiency standards in law and provide a requirement for electric storage water heaters to be enabled with a grid-ready technology.
-A CR-102 was issued for draft rules, and a public hearing is scheduled for December 16.
+Final rules for many of these products were issued in late 2019, and Commerce continues work to issue regulatory advise and finalize other standards.
 You can sign-up on the right-hand side of the page for any updates.
 The NW Energy Coalition is involved in this rulemaking; contact firstname.lastname@example.org for any questions.

 For any other questions about energy or climate bills that passed in 2019 and the implementation schedule of them, reach out to Amy Wheeless (email@example.com) and she will try and find you the answer.